ratneshster/Time-Series-Analysis/README.md

 Compare autocorrelated Time-Series data of Bitcoin, Litecoin and Ethereum.

 #### 005 Trends and Cycles
-Applying ARIMA (Autoregressive Integrated Moving Average), stochastic cycle model and fourier extrapolation to demonstrate the difference of trend from cycle on cryptocurrency data.<br><br><br>
+Applying ARIMA (Autoregressive Integrated Moving Average), stochastic cycle model and fourier extrapolation to demonstrate the difference of trend from cycle on cryptocurrency data.

 #### 006 DeTrending and Dickey Fuller Test
 Detrending Time-Series, to remove certain aspects we are assuming to cause the distortion.
-Applying Augmented Dickey Fuller Test in order find if Time-Series is stationary or not.<br><br><br>
+Applying the Augmented Dickey Fuller Test.
+Time series are stationary if they do not have trend or seasonal effects.
+Summary statistics calculated on the time series are consistent over time, like the mean or the variance of the observations.
+The Augmented Dickey-Fuller test is a type of statistical test called a unit root test.
+The idea is to figure out how strongly a time series is defined by a trend.<br><br><br>